krzysztofzuraw/template-react/README.md

 ## Contributing and Issues

-Please feel free to contribute or file issues, and refer to the corresponding documents within the root of the repository for information pertaining to the above.
+Please feel free to contribute or file issues 🎉